SEND School Offer

 Educational Psychology Service

-Educational psychologists are specialists in learning, behaviour and child development.
+Educational Psychologists are specialists in learning, behaviour and child development.
 They work directly with children as well as providing expert advice to their parents and carers, and to other adults who teach and support them.
-At Ladybridge, the educational psychology service provides a wide range of services, including advice on teaching and learning, counselling, staff training, behaviour management and practical evidence based interventions.
+At Ladybridge, the Educational Psychology Service provides a wide range of services, including advice on teaching and learning, formal assessments, counselling, staff training, behaviour management and practical evidence based interventions.

 School Nursing Service